-- (2) In accordance with the Communication from the Commission concerning the protection of the Community's financial interests and the Action Plan for 2004-20054, it is appropriate to adapt the legal framework for the protection of the financial interests of the Community. - Council Regulation (EEC) No 2913/92 of 12 October 1992, establishing the (3) Community Customs Code5, was based upon integration of the customs procedures applied separately in the Member States during the 1980s.
+- (2) In accordance with the Communication from the Commission concerning the protection of the Community's financial interests and the Action Plan for 2004-20054, it is appropriate to adapt the legal framework for the protection of the financial interests of the Community. - (3) Council Regulation (EEC) No 2913/92 of 12 October 1992, establishing the Community Customs Code5, was based upon integration of the customs procedures applied separately in the Member States during the 1980s.
 That Regulation has been repeatedly and substantially amended since its introduction, in order to address specific problems such as the protection of good faith or the taking into account of security requirements.
 Further amendments to the Code are necessary as a consequence of the important legal changes which have occurred in recent years, both at Community and international level, such as the expiry of the Treaty establishing the European Coal and Steel Community and the entry into force of the Act of Accession on 1 May 2004, as well as the Amendment to the International Convention on the simplification and harmonization of customs procedures (hereinafter referred to as the 'Kyoto Convention'), the Accession of the Community to which was approved by Council Decision 2003/231/EC6.
 The time has now come to streamline customs procedures and to take into account the fact that electronic declarations and processing are the rule and paper-based declarations and processing the exception.
-For all of these reasons, further amendment of the present Code is not sufficient; a complete overhaul is necessary. - (4) The facilitation of legitimate trade and the fight against fraud require simple, rapid and standard customs procedures and processes.
-It is therefore appropriate, in line with the Communication from the Commission on a simple and paperless environment for customs and trade7, to simplify customs legislation, so as to allow the use of modern tools and technology and to promote further the uniform application of customs legislation, thus contributing to ensuring the basis for efficient and simple clearance procedures.
-Customs procedures should be merged or aligned and the number of procedures reduced to those that are economically justified, with a view to increasing the competitiveness of business. - (5) The completion of the internal market, the reduction of barriers to international trade and investment and the reinforced need to ensure security and safety at the external borders of the Community have transformed the role of customs, making them a central part of the globalization process and, in the monitoring and management of international trade, a catalyst to the competitiveness of countries and companies.
-Customs legislation should therefore reflect the new economic reality and the new role and mission of customs. - (6) The use of Information and Communication Technology (hereinafter referred to as 'IT') is a key element in ensuring trade facilitation and, at the same time, the effectiveness of customs controls, thus reducing costs for business and risk for society.
-It is therefore necessary to establish the legal principle that all customs and trade
+For all of these reasons, further amendment of the present Code is not sufficient; a complete overhaul is necessary.

-4 COM (2004) 544 final, 9.8.2004.
+4 COM(2004) 544 final, 9.8.2004.

 OJ L 302, 19.10.1992, p.
-1; Regulation as last amended by Regulation (EC) No 648/2005 of the European Parliament and of the Council, (OJ L 117, 4.5.2005, p.13)
+1; Regulation as last amended by Regulation (EC) No 648/2005 of the European Parliament and of the Council, (OJ L 117, 4.5.2005, p.
+13).